riscv-boom/riscv-boom/docs/sections/execution-stages.rst

 Pipelined/Unpipelined abstraction used by the other functional units (see :numref:`fu-hierarchy`).
-This is because the unit provides an unstable FIFO interface: although the  unit may provide a *ready* signal on Cycle :math:`i`, there is no guarantee that it will continue to be *ready* on Cycle :math:`i+1`, even if no operations are enqueued.
+This is because the unit provides an unstable FIFO interface: although the  unit may provide a *ready* signal on Cycle i, there is no guarantee that it will continue to be *ready* on Cycle i+1, even if no operations are enqueued.
 This proves to be a challenge, as the issue window may attempt to issue an  instruction but cannot be certain the  unit will accept it once it reaches the  unit on a later cycle.